FunmiAkitoye/lynx-cases-website/README.md

 Live Demo: https://funmiakitoye.github.io/lynx-cases-website/

 ## Description
 A custom-built e-commerce website for a phone case brand (Lynx Cases), designed with a minimalist and playful style.
+The project focuses on user interface design and frontend development.

 ## Features
-- Product showcase.
+- Product showcase section.
-- Custom branding (blue and white theme).
+- Clean and consistent branding (blue and white theme).
-- Responsive design.
+- Responsive website layout.
 - Interactive UI elements.

 ## Technologies Used